Blendify/blender-manual/trunk/blender_docs/manual/editors/file_browser/introduction.rst

 Arrow Keys
 ^^^^^^^^^^

-It is also possible to select/deselect files by "walking" through them using the arrow keys.
+It is also possible to select/deselect files by "walking" through them using the arrow keys:

 - Just using an arrow key, the next file in the chosen direction will be selected and all others deselected.
 - Holding down :kbd:`Shift` while doing this does not deselect anything so it extends to the selection,